-K'hat, son of Levi, lived pretty much his entire life in Egyptian exile.
-He died unceremoniously in a foreign land - Mitzrayim, the place of constriction.
-While in the land of sphinxes and cuneiforms he accomplished nothing much to make the world to be a better place except partnering with the Holy One to sire children.
-His earthly remains now lie buried somewhere in an unmarked and uncelebrated Egyptian grave.
+Let us start with K'hat himself.
+Born in the Promised Land, in the generation of the famine that resulted from the treachery of Yosef's brothers, he was one of the seventy who traveled to Egypt as part of the great migration.
+He died in exile, and it appears that while in the land of sphinxes and cuneiforms he accomplished little make the world to be a better place except siring and raising four sons of the covenant to carry on the Covenant bloodline.
+His earthly remains now lie buried somewhere in an unmarked and uncelebrated Egyptian tomb.
 But that is not the end of K'hat's story.
 He had sons.
 And through his sons, K'hat's destiny and calling live on.
 Indeed, Moshe, Aharon, and Miryam are among his long list of prodigious descendants.
-To them K'hat was not a nameless, faceless ancestor.
-To them K'hat was 'grandpa'.
+To them K'hat was not a nameless, faceless ancestor, but a beloved patriarch.
 Numbers 26:58-59.

 1All rights with respect to this publication are reserved to the author, William G. Bullock, Sr., also know as 'the Rabbi's son'.
 Reproduction of material from any Rabbi's son lesson without permission from the author is prohibited.
-Copyright © 2023, William G. Bullock, Sr.
+Copyright © 2024, William G. Bullock, Sr.